Growing Swiss Chard for a Summer Greens Harvest

 Seasonal Care of Swiss Chard

 Harvesting Swiss chard could not be easier.
-Simply twist leaves from the outside of the plant regularly from mid summer until ground freezes in the winter.
+Simply twist leaves from the outside of the plant regularly from mid-summer until the ground freezes in the winter.
 Plants will regrow even though all of the stems have been cut back to three inches in length.

 Cooking Swiss Chard